se4ai/se4ai.github.io/about-why.md

 - _Privacy_: Handling, storing, sharing user data only under the circumstances and for the purposes that the user sets
 - _Sustainability_: Energy consumption of the software artifact, caring about energy throughout the SE process and in the documentation
-- _Transparency_: Transparent decision-making procedures of intelligent systems, publicly available ethics policies by software development o rganizations
+- _Transparency_: Transparent decision-making procedures of intelligent systems, publicly available ethics policies by software development organizations
 - _Diversity_: Gender, race, and age distribution of professionals in a development team
 - _Work ethics_: Decisions on which bugs to fix and how quickly, ensuring quality of the code before release
 - _Business ethics_: Informing users of a changed business model, including revenue models